livingbio/Omniverse-ComfyUI-bridge-template/README.md

 - **Viewport Capture**: Capture the current viewport as a standard RGB image
 - **Viewport Recording**: Record multiple frames with various data types (RGB, normals, depth, segmentation)
 - **ComfyUI Integration**: Custom nodes for ComfyUI that can access the captured data
-- **REST API**: Endpoints for capturing and recording viewport data
-- **Automatic Semantics**: Automatically adds semantic labels to objects in the scene

 ## Requirements